 This peak is not in the book.
 Published November 2018

 This forested peak is located northwest of Dry Buck Mountain.
-Peak 6323’s summit is reached after a short climb from Forest Service (FS) road 643, which traverses the peak’s southern and and western slopes.
-The summit area is tree covered and does not have a great view.
-Because the peak was logged in the past, both new and old growth ponderosa pine populate its slopes.
+The summit of Peak 6323 is reached after a short climb from FSR-643, which traverses the peak’s South and West Slopes.
+The summit area is tree-covered and does not have a great view.
+Because the peak was logged in the past, both old and new growth ponderosa pine populate its slopes.
+USGS High Valley

-Use the Dry Buck Mountain access to reach Dry Buck summit.
-From this summit, drive west and then north on FS-643 to the west side of the mountain.
+Use the Dry Buck Mountain access to reach Dry Buck Summit.
+From this saddle, drive west then north on FSR-643 to the West Side of the mountain.

 Northern Slopes Routes, Class 2

 My GPS track.
-This climb covered 0.7 miles round trip with 339 feet of elevation gain.
+This climb covers 0.7 miles round trip with 339 feet of elevation gain.